LukeShortCloud/card_games_converter/cgc_tdd.md

 * 1.1.0 = Tests are written and all relevant exceptions are added to the code.
 * 1.2.0 = Programs works as a CLI utility with arguments.
 * 1.3.0 = Caching is supported.
 Processing of individual images can be skipped by comparing the original and processed images.
 The check can use a name or a SHA512 checksum.
-* 1.4.0 = Parallel processing is added.
+* 1.3.1 = PyPI package support.
-* 1.5.0 = Image rotating and density resizing is handled by the Python PIL library instead of the `convert` command.
+* 1.4.0 = Image rotating and density resizing is handled by the Python PIL library instead of the `convert` command.
-* 1.6.0 = Pip package support.
+* 1.5.0 = Parallel processing is added.
 * 2.0.0 = API v1 is implemented.

 # Development Time